Exploring Performance-Productivity Trade-offs in AMT Runtimes: A Task Bench Study of Itoyori, ItoyoriFBC, HPX, and MPI: Conclusions

 \section{Conclusions}

-We presented the first Task Bench evaluation of the Itoyori and ItoyoriFBC runtime systems.
-Through comparison against MPI and HPX across diverse scenarios, we identified distinct performance and productivity characteristics.
+We presented the first Task Bench implementations of the Itoyori and ItoyoriFBC runtime systems and compared them with MPI and HPX across diverse scenarios, identifying distinct performance and productivity trade-offs.

-Itoyori demonstrates that the PGAS model combined with global fork-join parallelism can achieve high efficiency in communication-intensive workloads, outperforming MPI in all-to-all patterns.
-Its global address space also significantly improves programmer productivity, reducing code size by nearly 50\% compared to MPI.
+The Itoyori implementation demonstrates that the PGAS model combined with global fork-join parallelism can achieve high efficiency in communication-intensive workloads, outperforming the MPI implementation in all-to-all patterns.
+Its global address space also significantly improves programmer productivity, reducing code size by nearly 50\% compared to the MPI implementation.
 However, its random work stealing scheduler incurs overheads at low task granularities, limiting effectiveness for fine-grained, regular workloads.

-ItoyoriFBC introduces a flexible future-based model that supports arbitrary task graphs.
-While its current implementation incurs overheads from explicit task spawning and future management, it offers a promising direction for irregular applications that cannot be easily expressed with nested fork-join structures.
+The ItoyoriFBC implementation introduces a flexible future-based model supporting arbitrary task graphs.
+While its current implementation incurs overheads from explicit task spawning and future management, it offers a promising direction for irregular applications not easily expressed with NFJ structures.

 Moreover, we improved the HPX Task Bench implementation.
-Results indicate that HPX excels at intra-node load balancing but faces scalability challenges in communication-heavy scenarios.
+Results indicate that the HPX implementation excels at intra-node load balancing but faces scalability challenges in communication-heavy scenarios.

-Future research should investigate an improved ItoyoriFBC implementation that does not require barriers or future re-wrapping.